 There's a variety of types to choose from.

-There are also a variety of colours to choose from, ranging from vibrant green to more realistic and variable shades.
+Colours range from vibrant green to more realistic and variable shades.
 Most high-quality turfs include some brown blades of grass for a more realistic look.

 Features to look for